OutSystems/docs-bestpractices/src/lifecycle/devops/devops-in-outsystems.md

 *   For reactive Web apps, **Workflow Builder** empowers business experts, analysts, and process owners to solve their own internal productivity challenges through an easy-to-use wizard that abstracts the development process.
-*   For mobile apps, **Experience Builder** creates and tests prototypes in hours and then generates production-ready code—with experience and development best practices built-in—in a matter of minutes.

 ### Workflow Builder